hgraca/php-file-system/README.md

 ## Todo

-- Implement `FileSystemAbstract::dirname` to match `dirname`
+- Create the tests for `FileSystemAbstract::readDir`
+- Create the tests for `FileSystemAbstract::copy`
+- Create the tests for `FileSystemAbstract::linkExists`
-- Create the tests for `LocalFileSystem::copy`
+- Create the tests for `FileSystemAbstract::copyLink`
-- Implement `InMemoryFileSystem::copy`
-- Create the tests for `InMemoryFileSystem::copy`
+- Create the tests for `FileSystemAbstract::createLink`
-- Implement `InMemoryFileSystem::linkExists`
-- Create the tests for `InMemoryFileSystem::linkExists`
+- Create the tests for `FileSystemAbstract::getLinkTarget`
 - Create the tests for `FileSystemAbstract::getAbsolutePath`
+- Change structure from inheritance into composition